JunboShen/JunboShen.github.io/_pages/about.md

 For more info
 ------
-I am always grateful to anyone who was kind to me or has helped me in my life.
-Thus I am willing to offer my own help to others.
-Please feel free to contact me if you have trouble academically or have any problems that my limited experience can help to solve.
+Please feel free to contact me if you have troubles that my limited experience can help to solve.